claudiob/red-fab-deploy/README.markdown

 PROVIDER, REPO and either (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) or (RACKSPACE_USER, RACKSPACE_KEY).

-2. To set up your AWS account you must run the following:
+2. To begin with the set up of your cloud account you must run the following commands.
+On AWS only this will create a default key file and authorize tcp ports 22 and 80 for use.
+With Rackspace setup the key file will not be created so you must follow instructions in step 4.

 		$ fab generate_config
 		$ fab go:development
 		$ fab update_nodes # might need to wait a minute and run this

-This sets up your config file, creates a default ec2 key file, authorizes port 22 with the default security group, and then deploys 1 development node server to your account.

-2. You must wait until all your instances have spawned before going further.
+3. You must wait until all your instances have spawned before going further.
 This could take up to 5 minutes.
-You must also wait until you have the root password if you are using Rackspace.
+You must also wait until you have the root password if you are using Rackspace, which usually comes in an email a few minutes later.

-3. If you are running Rackspace you'll need these commands:
+4. If you are running Rackspace you must run this next set of commands.
+This will create a default key file, create and set up a user, add the user to the default security group, and then grant sudo access.
+Finally, it will copy that key into the authorized_keys file for each machine you've created the user on.

 		$ fab ssh_local_keygen:"rackspace.development"
 		$ fab set_hosts:development,root provider_as_ec2:username=ubuntu
 		$ fab set_hosts:development,root ssh_authorize:username=ubuntu,key=rackspace.development.pub

-4. To install all the correct software on your new development node run the following:
+5. To install all the correct software on your new development node run the following:

 		$ fab -i deploy/[your private SSH key here] set_hosts:development go_setup:development

 	This will grab all the development node ip addresses, set them as hosts, and then run a software setup package on each of the servers based on the generated config file.

-5. Next you want to deploy to the development server by running the following:
+6. Next you want to deploy to the development server by running the following:

 		$ fab -i deploy/[your private SSH key here] set_hosts go_deploy

 	This will put the trunk of your repo onto each machine with server software and make it active.
 	Be aware that this will remove any current version of trunk that is currently deployed.

 ### Production